 By then, theyād shared many hermits, doughnuts, sponge cake, and even a slice of strawberry pie once that Edmund had thought the best thing ever invented, except girls.
 Well, except for one girl.
 One certain girl.
 With the eyes like the forest, who moved like the wind, and who smelled of every spring flower all at one time.

-They were twelve by then, and he was totally in love with her, though he was afraid to say it, and she never gave any hint of reciprocating; instead, reminding him often he needed a bath, which were very hard to come by.
+They were twelve by then, and he was totally in love with her, though he was afraid to say it, and she never gave any hint of reciprocatingāinstead reminding him often he needed a bath, which were very hard to come by.
 On the other hand, she continued to show up three or four times a week, even against her fatherās wishes, and that was not nothing.

 And then she had simply been gone.

-Was it because, when he was introduced as Philip Beckwith, she hadnāt asked, āI thought you were called Edmund?ā Was that the only reason he assumed she had not recognized him too?
+Was it because, when he was introduced as Philip Beckwith, she hadnāt asked, I thought you were called Edmund?
+Was that the only reason he assumed she had not recognized him too?

-Maybe he was the only one playing a game without a full hand of cards.
-Maybe she had looked at the owl unmasked and knew it was him all along?
+Maybe he was the only one without a full hand of cards.
+Maybe at the masquerade, when the owlās mask came off, she had known exactly who he was.

 He was almost certain that Scarlet and Esme were the same person.
 Heād convinced himself it was trueāit must be true.
-It must be the same familyāthe same girl to whom he gave the papers and, eventually the ring, when her father had demanded it.
+It must be the same familyāthe same girl to whom he gave the papers and, eventually, the ring, when her father had demanded it.

 It had to be the same girl.
 He was sure of it.
 Wasnāt he?

 He reached down and patted Bellaās neck.
-She was one of six he owned, but she had, recently, become his favorite.
-She had been steady and reliable.
-Not, perhaps, as fast as Dart, his chestnut Bagstock stallion who he tended to ride in battle.
+She was one of six he owned, but she had recently become his favoriteāsteady and reliable.
+Not perhaps as fast as Dart, his chestnut Bagstock stallion who he rode in battle.
 Bella had become more of a traveling companion on a lonely road.
-She was, as he, growing tired of the journey, but she never complained.
+She was, as he was, growing tired of the journey, but she never complained.

 He stopped early for the day, with the sun still up.
 If Scarlet were still alive, she would certainly be in Psalterās Point by now.
-But so would Ashcroft, who almost certainly had some association with creatures of undeath that had attacked him and drained his life force.
+But so would Ashcroft, who almost certainly had some association with the creatures of undeath that had attacked him and drained his life force.

-But at this point, he was so far behind that if theyād meant to do that, they might already have done so, making his ongoing pursuit of her meaningless.
-Still, he was going to go after her, but trying to rush at breakneck speed to overtake them was pointless.
+But he was so far behind that if theyād meant to do that, they might already have done so.
+Either he would find her or he wouldnāt.
+Trying to ride at breakneck speed to overtake them was pointless.
 He hadnāt caught them and wouldnāt.
-Either he would find her or he wouldnāt.

-The fox paused, one paw in the airāmid-stride.
+The fox paused, one paw up midstride.

 And then something between them scurried.